BitBalloon/homepage/contents/_partner/main.markdown

 ## Partner with BitBalloon

 <p class="lead">Power your business with BitBalloon's cloud hosting infrastructure.
 There are several ways to partner with us.
-Join the mail to keep up to date about opportunities!
+Join the mail to keep up to date about opportunities!</p>

 <div class="mailchimp-form large-6">
   <!-- Begin MailChimp Signup Form -->